-Why is Sugar Bad for You
+Why Is Sugar Bad for You

-After an overnight fast, research volunteers each swallowed the equivalent of just less than 100 grams of a simple sugar found in honey, orange juice or starch.
-Their blood was drawn and white blood cells analysed at intervals of 30 and 60 minutes for several hours, to observe how many germs they could ‘eat’ per minute.
+After an overnight fast, research volunteers each swallowed the equivalent of just less than 100 grams of simple sugar found in honey, orange juice, or starch.
+Their blood was drawn and white blood cells analyzed at intervals of 30 and 60 minutes for several hours, to observe how many germs they could ‘eat’ per minute.